nakaken0629/portfolio/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+# user_groups:
-- Researchers
+# - Researchers
-- Visitors
+# - Visitors
 ---

 Kenji Nakagaki is a senior software engineer.
 He has deep skills about web, mobile, server, database and network.

-He began working in the system integrator from 1998.
+He worked in a system integrator from 1998 to 2012 and a tech company from 2012 to 2020.

-He also wrote some technical books.
+He also wrote some technical books for beginners.